• Blog

 Woman with surprised facial expression in front of half of a green screen, half cloudy sky and WeVideo's Film School logo in bottom left corner.

-Over the last 40 years, the green screen has become a staple tool in film and television productions, and even the most casual filmgoers recognize it and understand that it's somehow related to visual effects.
+Over the last 40 years, green screen setups have become a staple tool in film and television productions, and even the most casual filmgoers recognize it and understand that it's somehow related to visual effects.

-In addition, professional green screens are often equipped with visible tracking markers, which assist visual effects artists later in post-production.
+In addition, professional green screen setups are often equipped with visible tracking markers, which assist visual effects artists later in post-production.
 Since achieving a good key requires precise lighting, these stages also have dedicated lighting fixtures designed specifically for green screen setups.

 Now, if you’re a no-budget or independent content creator, you probably don’t have access to these luxuries.
 So, what can you do in this situation?
-In this article, we’re going to explore just that.
+In this article, we'll explore efficient DIY green screen setups, tips, and ways to create without sacrificing quality (or your wallet).

 Rotoscoping and compositing